ZiminYue/LightsAwait/README.md

 # LightsAwait Demo
-A demo that demonstrates intuitive interface design and simulates how a chatbot works in an anti-domestic violence platform, from front-end to back-end.
+A demo that demonstrates intuitive interface design and simulates how a chatbot works in **a domestic violence reporting platform**, from front-end to back-end.

 ---